Applicant’s privacy notice and request for consent for the processing of personal data

 (ii) previous employers and/or from public and/or private institutions you attended in the past as education/professional experiences.

 2.3 Other special categories of personal data as per Art.
-9 of the GDPR provided by you directly
+9 (so-called special categories of personal data) of the GDPR provided by you directly

-Within the scope of the Application Process, the processing of personal data may refer to special categories of personal data which are suitable to reveal disabilities or other health status of the applicant or of the applicant’s family members (within the limits provided for by the law) and the being part of the so called protected categories (protected categories include people suffering from physical, psychic or sensory disability that cause a reduction in their ability to work and, in general, people with disabilities for whom the applicable law promotes integration into the labour market).
+Within the scope of the Application Process, the processing of personal data may refer to other particular categories of personal data (the so-called special categories of personal data), which are suitable to reveal, also indirectly, for example, disabilities or health status of the applicant or of the applicant’s family members (within the limits provided for by the law) and the being part of the so called protected categories (protected categories include people suffering from physical, psychic or sensory disability that cause a reduction in their ability to work and, in general, people with disabilities for whom the applicable law promotes integration into the labour market).